Skip to content

 Java has broken down the predefined exceptions into two categories: checked and unchecked.
 Checked exceptions are made by the compiler, meaning an exception that the compiler can successfully identify.

-When writing your methods, remember that you may ignore, throw, or re-throw a caught exception.
-To throw or re-throw an exception, you need to throw an instantiated exception object.
+Remember that you may ignore, throw, or re-throw a caught exception when writing your methods.
+You need to throw an instantiated exception object to throw or re-throw an exception.
 For example:

 throw new Exception("Text associated with the exception");